-Note: <type>[] does not map onto typing.List[<int>] but onto typing.Sequence[<int>].
-There are two reasons that this design choice was made.
-When writing in an idiomatic functional style, assignment should be rare and tuples should be common.
+Importantly, note that <type>[] does not map onto typing.List[<int>] but onto typing.Sequence[<int>].
+This is because, when writing in an idiomatic functional style, assignment should be rare and tuples should be common.
 Using Sequence covers both cases, accommodating tuples and lists and preventing indexed assignment.
 When an indexed assignment is attempted into a variable typed with Sequence, MyPy will generate an error: